gnosis/gnosisvpn-client/ONBOARDING.md

 Ignore the `*-ctl-*` sibling files.
 We do not need them for now.

+In the following steps, we assume you downloaded `gnosis_vpn-aarch64-darwin` to keep the instructions consistent.

 ### 7. Configure GnosisVPN client - hoprd node [macOS]

 1. Download [config](./config.toml) and place it next to the downloaded binary file.